HoiJean/djangoforbeginners-book/manuscript/conclusion.md

 * authorization
 * and more...

+## Intermediate Django
 The follow-up to this book, [Intermediate Django](https://intermediatedjango.com/), walks through building a production-ready Twitter clone using these advanced features.
 It is the second in my three-part series on web development with Django: **Django for Beginners**, **Intermediate Django**, and **Advanced Django**.

-Sign up for the [Django for Beginners newsletter](http://eepurl.com/cRL-aP) for updates on new content and discounts on future books.
+You can sign up for the [Django for Beginners newsletter](http://eepurl.com/cRL-aP) for updates on new content and discounts on future books.

-My personal website [wsvincent.com](https://wsvincent.com/) is also regularly updated and features articles on some of these advanced techniques already:
+My personal website [wsvincent.com](https://wsvincent.com/) is regularly updated and features articles on some of these advanced techniques already:

 * [Django Social Authentication](https://wsvincent.com/django-allauth-tutorial/)
 * [Django Login Mega-Tutorial](https://wsvincent.com/django-allauth-tutorial-custom-user-model/)